openvinotoolkit/model_server/docs/python_support/python_support.md

-# Python servables in OpenVINO Model Server {#ovms_docs_python_support_python_support}
+# Python Servables in OpenVINO Model Server {#ovms_docs_python_support_python_support}

 ## Introduction

-**This feature is in preview, meaning some behviors of the feature as well as user interface are subjects to change in the future versions**
+**This feature is currently in preview, meaning some behaviors of the feature and user interface may change in future versions**

- Starting with version 2023.3, model server supports execution of custom Python code.
-Users can now create their own servables in Python.
-Those servables can run simple pre or post processing tasks as well as complex ones like image or text generation.
+ Starting with version 2023.3, OpenVINO Model Server supports execution of custom Python code.
+This means users can now create their own servables in Python.
+These servables can execute simple pre- or post-processing as well as complex tasks like image or text generation.

- Python execution is enabled via [Mediapipe](../mediapipe.md) by built-in `PythonExecutorCalculator` that allows creating graph nodes that execute Python code.
-That way Python servables can be used as standalone endpoints (single node graphs) or be part of larger Mediapipe solutions.
+ Python execution is enabled via [MediaPipe](../mediapipe.md) by the built-in `PythonExecutorCalculator` that allows creating graph nodes to execute Python code.
+Python servables can be used as standalone endpoints (single node graphs) or be part of larger MediaPipe solutions.

- Checkout [quickstart guide](quickstart.md) for simple usage example.
+ Check out the [quickstart guide](quickstart.md) for a simple example that shows how to use this feature.

  ## Building Docker Image

-Publically distributed Docker images support Python, but they do not come with any external modules.
-If bare Python is all you need then you can use public image directly.
-Otherwise you need to extend public image with additional layers that will install all the stuff you need for your Python code to work.
-For example, let's say you need numpy.
+The publicly available `openvino/model_server` image on Docker Hub supports Python, but does not come with external modules installed.
+If Python is all you need then you can use the public image without modification.
+Otherwise, you will need to extend the public image with additional layers that install any modules required for your Python code to run.
+For example, let's say your code requires numpy.
-In that case your Dockerfile may look like:
+In that case, your Dockerfile may look like this:

 ```dockerfile
 FROM openvino/model_server:latest